Glossary and Definitions ...

 If you would like to learn more about Overlays, we suggest the Wikipedia entry for Overlays.

 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Salem refer to themselves.
 It's important to note that there aren't any rules for taking a community's name and turning it into a demonym.
 A demonym is informal and while the majority of Salem may use one name, keep in mind that others may use something different.

 A demonym for Salem is Salemite.

-For example: My brother now lives in another state, yet he still thinks of himself as a Salemite.
+For example: My uncle has moved to the other side of the state, yet he still thinks of himself as a Salemite.

 - FIPS Codes

 - In the past, the federal government created a set of codes that are used to uniquely identify States, Counties and Populated Places (such as a community like Salem).
 These codes form the Federal Information Processing Standard. (specifically FIPS Document 55-3).